Stewmath/oracles-disasm/README.md

 ```

 This will create `gfx/spr_link.bin`, a raw 2bpp gameboy image.
 You can simply
-remove "gfx/spr\_link.png", in which case the disassembly will read from
+remove `gfx/spr_link.png`, in which case the disassembly will read from
-`gfx/spr\_link.bin` instead.
+`gfx/spr_link.bin` instead.
 Or, you may convert it back to PNG when you're
 done:

 ```
 python3 tools/gfx/gfx.py png gfx/spr_link.bin
 ```

-Both of these commands will check the ".properties" file, if it exists, to
+Both of these commands will check the `.properties` file, if it exists, to
 decode and encode the image properly.